benjaminhaley/janus/scripts/exp/ddref.md

     out
 })

-# TODO(ben) This methodology should look similar to the one we used for
-# the meta analysis TODO(ben) change the colors in order to make the theme
+# TODO(later) change the colors in order to make the theme consistent
-# consistent throughout the presentation.
-I recommend black for chronic
+# throughout the presentation.
+I recommend black for chronic effects and
-# effects and red for accute.
-Use transparency to represent my new
+# red for accute.
+Use transparency to represent my new results when I
-# results when I over-lay them so that the old results can still be seen
+# over-lay them so that the old results can still be seen (or visa-versa).
-# (or visa-versa).

 # Show As in 10B3 http://www.nap.edu/openbook.php?record_id=11340&page=257